sttp/Specification/Sections/Commands.md

 The subscriber must send the command and the publisher must await its reception.
 If the publisher does not receive the command in a timely fashion (time interval controlled by configuration), it will disconnect the subscriber.

+As part of this initial exchange, the subscriber will propose the desired protocol version to use.

 > :information_source: In modes of operations where the publisher is initiating the connection, the publisher will still be waiting for subscriber to initiate communications with a `Set Operational Modes` command.

 * Wire Format: Binary